30.6 C

 “And have brought humanity to the edgy of oblivion: because they think they are white.”

-Coates wrote his letter to his son, with african eyes and african imaginations.
-What Coates wants for his son, is not martyrdom but for him to grow in consciousness because he does not have the privilege of living in ignorance.
-Knowledge is power.
-And why it is power is because it gives you a voice.
-You can no longer be silenced or live in silence.
-Of all our studies, it is historical knowledge that gives you a strident voice.
-And as you read Coate’s words, you can hear the boom of history thundering through his message to his son, when he tells him, “You have been cast into a race in which the wind is always at your face and the hounds are always at your heels.”
-Coates’ letter is about ringing the alarm and warning his son about those who think they are white.
-The people he calls the destroyers and the dreamers.
-He understands that the destroyers have created a dream world, which is nightmarish in its contours.
-Coates is one who has awakened in the destroyers’ dream world and has seen through the illusion.
+Coates’ letter is about ringing the alarm and warning his son about those who think they are white — the people he calls the destroyers and the dreamers.
+He understands that the destroyers have created a dream world that is nightmarish in its contours, a Dream built on the theft of Black land, labour, and life.
+Coates is one who has awakened inside the destroyers’ dream world and has seen through the illusion.
 Hence, his book is an urgent message of love with a kind of obsession.
 We who are Black parents know this love.
 It is the scent of violet.
 We live with the twin flames of blue fear and red rage.
 It is the reason we understood when Prince sang, “I only wanted to see you laughing in the purple rain.”

 The middle shelf of my reading/writing desk